watson-developer-cloud/node-sdk/README.md

 ```

 ## Running in Bluemix
-By default, the wrapper tries to use the Bluemix `VCAP_SERVICES` environment
+By default, the library tries to use the Bluemix `VCAP_SERVICES` environment
 variable to get the credentials for a given service.
 You can avoid this by
 using:
 `use_vcap_services`.